 - Qualified researchers at accredited Michigan universities are eligible to be Principal Investigators on MISG-funded projects.

 - However, project team members are not limited to university researchers.

 - All proposals require a 50 percent non-federal match.

 - Principal Investigators are not required to document the source of the project match until submitting a full proposal.

 - Those proposals that identify additional project support committing specific resources to the project (e.g., funding) will be more competitive

 Find more grants like this

-Find more grants like the Michigan Sea Grant - Core Research by joining Instrumentl.
+Find more grants like the 2019 Request for Proposals - Core Research RFP by joining Instrumentl.